bravepickle/deliveryman/README.md

 ## Usage Examples

 ## TODO
-- [x] Swagger config documentation.
+- [ ] Swagger config documentation.
+- [ ] Remove http_queue channel.
+Use http_graph instead.
+Cleanup tests and docs
 - [ ] Remove symfony/http-foundation from dependencies if guzzlehttp/psr7 is feasible enough.
 - [ ] Authorization: optional, configurable.
 Provide only with interface and some simple provider - check hardcoded API keys
 - [ ] Update usage of Exception classes within library.
 Must be properly defined